Sunday 23 June 2019; 35 over match

 The Sunday XI welcomed the President’s XI for the latest in this true blockbuster fixture of the Surrey Hills.

 Headley sensibly ignored the President’s XI claim of being ‘fairly weak’ and assembled one of their strongest sides in recent times.
 Skipper James Midmer elected to bat but Henry Calvert and Johan Thisanayagam both headed back to the pavilion early; 10-2.
 Recent run machine Barney Cowie rebuilt the innings with the stylish Conor Young, on loan from Ashtead.
 Young soon lost the new ball in the woods and then started stroking it’s replacement around the park; taking the score to 100-2.
-Headley were motoring but up stepped the wily Ali Hooper, two-time Surrey Championship bowler of the year.
-Hooper’s immaculate control of line and length remained undimmed and he took the key wicket of Young, and then tied down Cowie and the danger-man Steve Winslet, who both departed in the 25th over.
-Headley were now in danger of not posting any kind of score but James Midmer and Steve Barton (55) grafted, scampered and latterly bludgeoned Headley up to 208-7.
+Headley were motoring but were pegged back by the ever-impressive Ali Hooper who took the key wicket of Young, and then tied down Cowie and the danger-man Steve Winslet, who both departed in the 25th over.
+James Midmer and Steve Barton (55) grafted, scampered and latterly bludgeoned Headley up to 208-7.
 This made it a game but given the scoring this season was probably 30 runs light.

 Headley were disappointed but just didn’t fire on the day and it was no shame to lose to a side who batted, bowled and fielded extremely well, we will hope to bounce back next year.
 Off the field the day was its usual roaring success with a superb lunch, tea, raffle and record quantities of rose, pimms and Fosters enjoyed by a massive crowd.
 Our thanks to Sir Michael for another massive day!